resbaz/nectar-cloud-lessons/Lessons/Lesson_IV/Lesson_IV.md

 SCP is a good tool to have available.
 But a graphical environment can be much easier to use.

-As part of the prerequisites, you were supposed to have installed [CyberDuck's home page](https://cyberduck.io/).
+As part of the prerequisites, you were supposed to have installed [CyberDuck](https://cyberduck.io/).

 Hold up a Green card if you've managed to do this.
 And a Red card if you are going to be playing catchup!